Campus Clubs and Organizations

-At Holy Cross Hellenic College, we have a plethora of campus clubs and organizations for students to get involved in.
-At the beginning of each semester, we host an Involvement Fair which enables students to talk to members of these groups and find ways to get involved in student life!
+Hellenic College Holy Cross offers a variety of campus clubs and organizations and encourages all students to participate.
+An Involvement Fair is held at the beginning of each semester, providing the opportunity for students to talk to members of these groups and discover ways to become involved in HCHC's vibrant student life.

 Student Government Association